anprivitera/anprivitera.github.io/index.md

 I'm a **web developer**, **learning designer** and **gaming enthusiast** based in **Vancouver, BC**.

 My current programming focus is on [JavaScript](/tags/javascript.html), React and [NextJS](/tags/nextjs.html).
-[Check out my programming projects here](/programming/).
+[Check out my web development projects here](/webdev/).
 I'm also sharing my knowledge and learnings [on my blog](/tags/programming.html).

 My background is in language teaching.
-[I authored Italian language digital textbooks and online courses](/learning-design/) that encourage learners to develop their own curiosity and agency.
+[I authored Italian language digital textbooks and online courses](/education/) that encourage learners to develop their own curiosity and agency.

 <!-- Add tags when there are more posts about these topics -->